HugoBrunet13/NFT-Marketplace-Auction/README.md

 # NFT-Marketplace

-Basic **NFT Marketplace** which enables users to **list an ERC721 NFT for sales** by creating **new auctions**.
+Basic **NFT Marketplace** which enables NFT owners to **list an ERC721 NFT for sales** by creating **new auctions**.
-The creator of the auction must specify the ERC20 token he wants buyers to place new bids on his auction.
+The creator of the auction must specify in which currency (ERC20 token) he wants buyers to place new bids on his auction.

 **Buyers can bid** on available auctions. **Their tokens will then be locked on the Marketplace contract**.
-When the auction period is over, the **winner can claim his token**.
-This  will also trigger the transfer of the money locked in the marketplace contract to the creator of the auction wallet.
+When the auction period is over, the **winner can claim his reward (the NFT)**.
+This  will also trigger the transfer of the money locked in the marketplace contract into the wallet of the creator of the auction.

 When an auction is created for an NFT, **the ownership of this NFT will be transfered from the creator of the auction to the Marketplace wallet**.
 In case an auction **ends without any new bid**, the creator of the auction can **be refunded**.
 If an auction is over but **the winner hasn't claimed his NFT yet**, the creator of the auction **can claim for his money**.
-The payment tokens will then be transfered to the creator of the auction and the NFT will will be sent to the winner of the auction.
+The payment tokens will then be transfered to the creator of the auction and the NFT will be sent to the winner of the auction.

 Most of the scenarios supported by this auction contract are covered in the testing file `test/Marketplace-test.js`. (see bellow an overview of the tests).